unreal55/mtouch-quiz/readme.txt

 == Changelog ==

 = 1.02 =
 * Fixed the international support.
-Thanks to Tomáš Hubka for the assistance.
+Thanks to Tomas Hubka for the assistance.
 He has also kindly sent a partial Czech translation.
 * Fixed an IE formatting issue.

 = 1.01 =